htesgaard/htesgaard.todo/README.md

 ```$ todo```
 starts vim with a daily todo file e.g. "~/Google Drive/work/todos/01_21_2018.txt"

-Inside vim entering `gt` will add a new task line.
-With the cursor on a taskline.
+Inside vim entering `gt` will add a new task line:
 ```

   _ my example task
 ```

-Entering `gg` will complete the task with a completion timestamp.
+With the cursor on a taskline, entering `gg` will complete the task with a completion timestamp:
 ```

   x my example task [18:57]